Developing technologies to engineer plant genomes at the megabase scale

 The OMEGA project will use this capability to identify genome-wide essential genes and genetic interactions in Physcomitrium patens.
 This will be the first systematic genetic interaction screen in plants and will likely identify interactions conserved across the green lineage.

 The OMEGA project will also develop technologies to move, edit, and delete DNA at the Megabase scale.
-As proof-of-concept, I aim to:
+As proof-of-concept, I aim to reduce approximately 10% of the P. patens genome and remove all non-essential DNA from one chromosome.

 The SCRaMbLE system will be adapted for P. patens and used as an alternative approach to minimize chromosomes and also perform in planta directed evolution.